machine-learning-apps/mdparse/README.md

 `pip install mdparse`

+# Warning

+This library makes extremely opinionated choices on how to parse markdown and filter information.
+This library is for experimental purposes only, and may not be appropriate for every problem.
+Please use with caution.

 # Examples

 See [/notebooks/Demo.ipynb](/notebooks/Demo.ipynb) for an example of the transformations this parser does on a markdown file: